yenisbel/asana/README.md

 ### Projects

-Projects is other important feature, users can create projects, but they can only edit, and delete a project if they members to the team that holds the project.
+Projects is other important feature, users can create projects, but they can only edit, and delete a project if they are members to the team that holds the project.

-### Columns aka Categories
+### Columns (aka Categories)

 Categories help organize tasks in different topics, like To Do, In Progress, Done.
 For that reason this feature is under each project's show page.
 Actions permited are create and edit a column whenever the user, but can only delete a column if the column has no tasks.